ReadShade/ReadShade/source/reshade/windpi.rst

 Introduction to DPI Scaling Issues
 ----------------------------------

-Have you ever experienced blurry text, images, videos, websites, or games on your Windows system?
-This issue can also affect the performance and clarity of ReShade and Depth3D.
-The culprit behind this problem is often related to the Windows DPI \(Dots Per Inch\) settings.
-In this guide, we will walk you through a step-by-step process to resolve this issue and improve the overall visual quality of your games and applications.
+Do you see blurry text, images, videos, websites, or games on your Windows computer?
+This problem can also make ReShade and Depth3D look bad or perform poorly.
+The cause is often related to Windows DPI (Dots Per Inch) settings.
+This guide will show you how to fix this step-by-step to make your games and apps look better.

 Identifying the Problem
 -----------------------

-The symptoms of DPI scaling issues can manifest in various ways, including:
+Signs of DPI scaling problems include:

 * Blurry or pixelated text and images
-* Distorted or stretched videos and websites
+* Videos and websites that look stretched or distorted
-* Poor game performance and graphics quality
+* Games that run poorly or have bad graphics
-* ReShade and Depth3D not functioning as expected
+* ReShade and Depth3D not working as they should

 Resolving DPI Scaling Issues
 ----------------------------

-To fix the DPI scaling issue, follow these simple steps:
+To fix DPI scaling problems, follow these easy steps:

 Step 1: Accessing the Game's Properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-#. **Locate the game's executable file:** Find the :file:`.exe` file associated with the game you want to fix.
+#. **Locate the game's executable file:** Find the :file:`.exe` file for the game you want to fix.
-#. **Right-click on the executable file:** Click on the game's executable file with your right mouse button.
+#. **Right-click on the executable file:** Right-click the game's executable file.
-#. **Select Properties:** From the context menu, select the :guilabel:`Properties` option.
+#. **Select Properties:** From the menu that appears, choose the :guilabel:`Properties` option.

 Step 2: Adjusting the Compatibility Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-#. **Select the Compatibility tab:** In the Properties window, click on the :guilabel:`Compatibility` tab.
+#. **Select the Compatibility tab:** In the Properties window, click the :guilabel:`Compatibility` tab.
-#. **Click on Change High DPI Settings:** In the Compatibility tab, click on the :guilabel:`Change High DPI Settings` button.
+#. **Click on Change High DPI Settings:** In the Compatibility tab, click the :guilabel:`Change High DPI Settings` button.
 #. **Override high DPI scaling behavior:** At the bottom of the window, check the box next to **Override high DPI scaling behavior**.
-#. **Select the scaling mode:** Open the pull-down menu and select :guilabel:`Application`.
+#. **Select the scaling mode:** Open the dropdown menu and choose :guilabel:`Application`.

 Example Screenshot
 ------------------